1967 Newark riots: July 14

 By midnight, looting spread to other areas in proximity to the march and all police were placed on emergency duty.
 At 1:00 a.m. police were told to "fire if necessary."
 Addonizio called Governor Hughes asking for the New Jersey State Police at 2:20 a.m.
 His request was accepted at 2:29 a.m. with 300 state troopers being sent and activated exactly 9 minutes later.
 At 2:30 a.m. he called the Governor again saying that his city needed the New Jersey Army National Guard, who were activated 9 minutes later with a total of 3,464 being brought into the city.
+By morning, three people had been killed.
+Rose Abraham, a 45 year old mother was shot while out looking for one of her children.
+Tedlock Bell Jr. was shot while surrendering to the police.
+James Saunders was shot while running from a liquor store.
+Police killed up to five men while shooting at the ground floor of a building, later saying they were "hunting for a sniper" on the upper floors.
+Three of the men killed had their belongings taken off their bodies.
+"Oscar Hill was wearing his American Legion jacket.
+Murray's body was missing $126 and a ring.
+Robert Lee Martin's family reported that cops stripped money from his body."According to a petition signed by 76 residents of Beacon Street, members of the New Jersey State Police approached the street corner around 5:30 and sprayed bullets from left to right, hitting two people.
+At 8:30, the National Guard killed ten year old Eddie Moss while shooting at his father's car at a checkpoint.
+The family was driving to White Castle.

 Detective Frederick Toto was shot while patrolling in the streets of Newark at 7:30 p.m. on July 14.
 He was patrolling the streets with Patrolman Butross when a sniper fired at them from a high-rise, striking Detective Toto.
 He was sent to St. Michael's Medical Center where surgeons unsuccessfully attempted life-saving surgery.
 Toto was the first police casualty of the riots.
 After he was shot at from the high-rise, over 200 National Guard soldiers combined with state and city police opened fire on the building where they believed the sniper to be positioned, arresting 25 people in response.
 Rufus Council was shot and killed a short time after Toto when he was leaving a steakhouse where he had eaten dinner.
 Isaac Harrison and Robert Lee Martin were both also killed in the vicinity of Toto's shooting.
 Toto's death attracted national attention to the riots in the city.